-If you’ve ever sat down at the kitchen table to pore over your bills and had the nagging feeling that budgeting sucks, you are certainly not alone.
-Like going to work, exercising regularly, and eating six servings of fruits and vegetables every day, using a monthly budget isn’t always very fun — and especially not at first.
+If you’ve ever sat down at the kitchen table to pore over your bills and had the nagging feeling that budgeting sucks, you’re certainly not alone.
+Like going to work, exercising regularly, and eating six servings of fruits and vegetables every day, using a monthly budget isn’t always fun — and especially not at first.

 The reality is, budgeting requires some discipline and occasionally some hard decisions to get where you want to be.
 This could be why, according to the most recent Gallup poll on the topic, only one in three households prepares a written budget each month.